OsmosysSoftware/langchain-assistant/README.md

 ```

 During runtime, a prompt will appear requesting the OpenAI_Server_Key.
+You can obtain this key from your OpenAI account dashboard.
 Once provided, please enter the key in the designated field.